-In the ocean, baby sea turtles try their best to hide from

-hungry fish and seabirds.
+In the ocean, baby sea turtles try their best to hide from hungry fish and seabirds.

-Thankfully, once sea turtles are fully grown, they are safe
+Thankfully, once sea turtles are fully grown, they are safe from all but the biggest predators.

 Threats to Sea Turtles

 Sea turtles are very rare and special animals.
 In most parts of the world, sea turtles are protected by the law.
 This means that people are not allowed to harm a sea turtle.
 Sadly, sea turtles are not protected everywhere.
 In some places, sea turtles and their eggs are used for food and their shells made into jewelry.